-A person who lives at the level of Aatmaa (soul-nature, Original Blissful Nature…) is called the “Gurmukh” (Daas, Bhagat, Jan…) in the Gurbani.
-A Gurmukh lives a Divine Life not out of any fear, compulsion, or ulterior motive.
-He lives such Spiritual Lifestyle because he has to be living such Lifestyle.
-That is his nature.
+A person who lives such a Divine Life is called the ‘Gurmukh’ (Daas, Bhagat, Jan…) in the Gurbani.
+Not out of any fear, compulsion, or ulterior motives etc. but he lives so because he has to be living such Lifestyle.
+That is his Nature (Jot Saroop).

-In other words, the one who has become the Gurmukh cannot stop living the Gurbani’s Wisdom in daily life, spontaneously and effortlessly (Sahaj – Natural State of Being).
-It is his nature to live the Divine Life (constantly with each and every breath – “ਸਾਸਿ ਸਾਸਿ”).
-He just cannot help being Divine!
+In other words, the one who has become the Gurmukh cannot stop living the Gurbani’s Wisdom in daily life, naturally.
+It is his nature to live a divine Life (with each and every breath – ‘ਸਾਸਿ ਸਾਸਿ’).
+He just cannot help being divine!
 For he cannot be otherwise.

-Spontaneity is the Original Nature of the Heart (Gurmukh-hood).
-On the other hand, one who is overly identified with the outgoing mind (i.e., a Manmukh) cannot be spontaneous.
+Spontaneity is the Original Nature of the mind or its Jot Saroop.
+On the other hand, one who is overly identified with the outgoing mind (i.e. Manmukh-Saakat-Mayadhaaree mindset) cannot be spontaneous or Original.

 The Truth is Timeless.
 That Timelessness is Now, and that is Being.
-Being is always shining (“Joti Saroopu“).
-Because, by becoming the Gurmukh, once the Gurmukh-hood is realized, living unbroken Divine Life becomes natural, spontaneous, effortless…
+Being is always shining (Jot Saroop).
+Because by Becoming the Gurmukh, living an unbroken Divine Life becomes natural, spontaneous, effortless – Sahaj.

-On the other hand, a Manmukh (opposite of the Gurmukh) may try to look spiritual from an ulterior motive, which others cannot detect.
-Or it may be he is trying to look spiritual or good because he expects by looking so he will get some rewards that he cannot otherwise get.
+On the other hand, a Manmukh-Saakat-Mayadhaaree mindset (opposite of the Gurmukh minset) may try to look spiritual on the outside or from an ulterior motive, which others cannot detect.
+Or it may be he/she is trying to look spiritual or good because he expects by looking so he will get some rewards that he cannot otherwise get.
 Or, he may be trying to look spiritual or good because of some fear.
-Or, he may be blatantly selfish; whatever good he does may only be a cloak to hide his real motive of swindling money (Golak), gaining power, political or otherwise.
+Or, he may be blatantly selfish; whatever good he does may only be a cloak to hide his real motive of plundering unsuspecting people, gaining power, political or otherwise.

-Thus a Manmukh (a self-willed mind…) may try to look spiritual or good as only a means to an selfish end!
+Thus a Manmukh-Saakat-Mayadhaaree mentality may try to look spiritual or good as only a means to an selfish end!
 The truth is, one with such a wicked mind pretending to look spiritual or good to others is likely to do more harm than good by the manner in which he will function.
 A person with such a crooked mind may give some material help, but, in doing so, he may cause much moral damage.
-He may exploit people, or he may impose a particular political philosophy on them under the pretext of doing them good…
+He may exploit people, defraud them or he may impose a particular political philosophy on them under the pretext of doing them good…

 - ਅਧਿਕ ਤਿਆਸ ਭੇਖ ਬਹੁ ਕਰੈ ॥: Excessive thirst for Maya makes people wear all sorts of religious garbs (sggs 352).

-For example, a person may speak sweet and wise words, but in his heart he may be harboring a vengeance, resentment, grudge, hatred, fraud, deception, etc. The Gurbani caution us:
+For example, a person may speak sweet and wise words, but in his heart he may be harboring a vengeance, resentment, grudge, hatred, fraud, deception etc. The Gurbani cautions us:

 - ਮਨਮੁਖਿ ਕਰਮ ਕਮਾਵਣੇ ਹਉਮੈ ਅੰਧੁ ਗੁਬਾਰੁ ॥ ਗੁਰਮੁਖਿ ਅੰਮ੍ਰਿਤੁ ਪੀਵਣਾ ਨਾਨਕ ਸਬਦੁ ਵੀਚਾਰਿ ॥੧॥: The Manmukh do deeds in the pitch darkness of egotism (ignorance).
 O Nanak!
 (However, those who have) become the Gurmukh drink the Amrit by reflecting on the Shabad (sggs 646).

-Our minds are tremendously doubt-ridden, confused, conditioned, fragmented, deep in contradiction, etc. This conflict in the mind leads to total chaos.
-As taught in the SGGS, Being is nothing other than the reversal of this whole process of chaos to a State of Original Blissful Nature (“Joti Saroopu”, Mool…) – our Original Face (“Saabat Soorati”-“ਸਾਬਤ ਸੂਰਤਿ”).
+Our minds are tremendously doubt-ridden, confused, conditioned, fragmented, deep in contradiction etc. This conflict in the mind leads to total chaos.
+As taught in the SGGS, Being is nothing other than the reversal of this whole process of chaos to a State of Original Blissful Nature (Jot Saroop) – our Original Nature (Saabat Soorati-ਸਾਬਤ ਸੂਰਤਿ).

 - ਬਾਰਿ ਵਿਡਾਨੜੈ ਹੁੰਮਸ ਧੁੰਮਸ ਕੂਕਾ ਪਈਆ ਰਾਹੀ ॥ ਤਉ ਸਹ ਸੇਤੀ ਲਗੜੀ ਡੋਰੀ ਨਾਨਕ ਅਨਦ ਸੇਤੀ ਬਨੁ ਗਾਹੀ ॥੧॥ : In this alien forest (of the world – ਸੰਸਾਰ-ਰੂਪ ਬਿਗਾਨੀ ਜੂਹ), there is Hummas (chaos, tumult, the heat from the fire of Mayaic desires…) and Dhummas (confusion…); shrieks (ਚੀਕ ਚਿਹਾੜਾ, ਪੁਕਾਰਾਂ, ਦੁਹਾਈ…) resound from this path (of Maya…).
 (But) O Beloved (O Prabhoo, I…) Nanak is in love with You, (consequently, I am) going across (this world-) jungle Blissfully (ਆਤਮਕ ਆਨੰਦ ਨਾਲ). ||1|| (sggs 520).

-The Gurmukh knows he is not the body-frame.
-We are not what we are aware of.
-We are separate from that which we are aware of.
+The Gurmukh knows he is NOT the body-frame.
+We are not what our deluded mind is aware of.
+We (Jot Saroop) are separate from that which we are aware of.